SWI-Prolog/rclswi/README.md

 __WARNING__

 > This is not (yet) a useful ROS2 client.
-Currently  it  can  only
+Currently it only handles the
-> subscribe to a topic and  handle  messages   on  this  topic  with the
-> exception of those holding dynamic arrays.
+> ROS publish/subscribe API and the logging API.
 >
 > We plan to turn this into a full   client.
 If you want to help, please
 > have a look at the TODO list at the end of this README.